srokks/langAPI/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Mod for TBoI Repentance.
-It helps gets names/description after developers itroduces new language files with no modding api.
+It helps gets names/description after developers introduces new language files with no modding api.
-It uses python to parse TBoi
+It uses python to parse TBoi sta lang file to readable lua tables.
+Api helps gets string value from tables.
+It's created to help with developing other mod coopHUD and will be documented and released after first release of coopHUD mod.

 <p align="right">(<a href="#top">back to top</a>)</p>